Little Bird (Annie Lennox song)

 "Little Bird" is a song composed and recorded by Scottish singer-songwriter Annie Lennox.
 Taken from her debut solo album, Diva (1992), it was produced by Stephen Lipson and released in February 1993 by RCA and BMG as a double A-side with "Love Song for a Vampire" (which appeared on the soundtrack for the Francis Ford Coppola film Bram Stoker's Dracula) in Ireland, the United Kingdom, and various other European countries.
-In other territories, "Little Bird" was released as a stand alone single.
+In other territories, "Little Bird" was released as a standalone single.

 Lennox performed "Little Bird" during the 2012 Summer Olympics closing ceremony in London on 12 August 2012.
 A live version was played in the end credits to The Sopranos episode "Eloise".
 The song was also featured in the film Striptease, where Demi Moore dances to it.
-The music video for "Little Bird", directed by Sophie Muller, does not appear on the video album for Diva, but is heard instrumentally over the end credits.
+The music video for "Little Bird", directed by Sophie Muller, features Lennox performing with eight Lennox lookalikes.
+It does not appear on the video album for Diva, but is heard instrumentally over the end credits.

 Background

 Lennox wrote "Little Bird" during the songwriting sessions for her debut solo album Diva, which was released in 1992.
-Produced by Stephen Lipson, it has been described as an "up-tempo dance song", and was praised by critics for being "sensitively written" and "brilliantly produced", with emphasis being placed on the songs ability to express emotions that a considerable amount of listeners could relate to.
+Produced by Stephen Lipson, it has been described as an "up-tempo dance song", and was praised by critics for being "sensitively written" and "brilliantly produced", with emphasis being placed on the song’s ability to express emotions that a considerable amount of listeners could relate to.
 Lyrically, "Little Bird" focuses on Lennox and her "saying goodbye" to one chapter in her life before beginning another chapter, a songwriting style which was credited as being a "story of recovery and self-empowerment".

 The song features a number of contrasts – at the commencement of the song, Lennox claims to be watching a little bird flying across the sky, singing the "clearest melody", while in contrast, Lennox claims to be "dark with rage and fear" as she walks through city streets.
 Jo Foster has described "Little Bird" as being "one of the best dance tracks of the 1990s decade".
-A number of remix versions of the song have since been created since its initial release.
+A number of remix versions of the song have been created since its initial release.
 In 2022, The Guardian ranked "Little Bird" as the 7th best Annie Lennox song of all time.

 "Little Bird" was released as a double A–side alongside "Love Song for a Vampire" which was featured on the soundtrack for Bram Stoker's Dracula which was released to cinema in 1992.
 In 1994, it was nominated for an Ivor Novello Award in the Most Performed Work category.